Naoki95957/RLHostBot/README.md

   `rcon_password "new password"`

   #### rcon_commands.cfg
   I've attached what commands I recommend whitelisting however you can do what you want.
+  The provided file is under `sample_files`
   You will at the least need to add:
   ```
   hcp